Search

 Placements

-Previous opportunities have included placements with the London School of Hygiene & Tropical Medicine, Public Health England, Leicester Royal Infirmary, Glenfield Hospital in Leicester and St George's University Hospitals NHS Foundation Trust in London
+Past opportunities have included placements with the UK Health Security Agency, London School of Hygiene & Tropical Medicine, University Hospitals of Leicester, Peterborough City Hospital, Leicester Royal Infirmary, Glenfield Hospital, and St George’s University Hospitals NHS Foundation Trust.

-Vivian Nwagboso landed a role as a biomedical scientist at Hull Royal Infirmary after graduating.
-She credits the course's professional accreditation with helping her land a placement, which in turn contributed to her securing a full-time job.
+You could follow in the footsteps of Vivian Nwagboso, who secured a role as a biomedical scientist at Hull Royal Infirmary.
+She credits the course’s professional accreditation with helping her land a placement, which directly led to full-time employment.

 Fee Information